Artian-Techs/adonis-breadcrumbs/docs/guide/skip_routes.md

 }
 ```

-In this example, the `https://your-site.com/admin/dashboard/users` URL should return an ordered array containing the breadcrumbs of the `/admin/dashboard/users` route without the routes `home` and `admin.dashboard`.
+When visiting the URL `https://your-site.com/admin/dashboard/users`, the breadcrumbs generated will exclude the routes named home and `admin.dashboard`.
+The resulting breadcrumbs array would look like this:

 ```json
 [{ "url": "/admin/dashboard/users", "title": "Dashboard - Users", "name": "admin.dashboard.users" }]